What is DACI decision making framework?

 How to implement the DACI model?

-A DACI chart or matrix is used to track the project’s progress.
-The DACI model is implemented as given:
+A DACI chart or matrix aims to track the project’s progress.
+The DACI model gets implemented as given:

-- First, split the project into tasks and assign the overall project driver who will head the project.
+- First, split the project into tasks and assign the overall driver to head the project.
 Also, set drivers for each of the functions as well.